-This post is an adapted excerpt from our upcoming report, The Burtch Works Study: Salaries of Predictive Analytics Professionals 2017, which examines updated compensation and demographic data.
+This post is an adapted excerpt from our recent report, The Burtch Works Study: Salaries of Predictive Analytics Professionals 2017, which examines updated compensation and demographic data.

 View the webinar recording to see how predictive analytics salaries vary by experience level, region, industry, and residency status, plus key hiring market trends.

 As many reading this report are undoubtedly aware, the use of predictive analytics in business continues to grow, and shows no signs of abating.
 The trends we highlighted in last year’s report – proliferation of Big Data initiatives, diversification of educational opportunities, and the blurring between data science and traditional predictive analytics – are only becoming more widespread.
 This year, we thought it would be beneficial to examine some of the key hiring market developments, as well as their implications for both predictive analytics job seekers and hiring authorities alike.

 Over the past four years of collecting data on predictive analytics professionals for The Burtch Works Studies, the Financial Services and Advertising/Marketing Services industries have consistently employed over 50% of PAPs each year.
 However, as analytics use cases have continued to spread to other industries, the percentage of predictive analytics professionals employed in other industries has increased.
 This year, for the first time since we’ve started collecting this data, the number of predictive analytics professionals employed in Financial Services and Advertising/Marketing Services dropped below half – to 45% – while many other industries have seen an increase, such as Technology and Consulting.